Two Historic Churches and a Cemetery in Valley Grove

 To say this place is picturesque is an understatement.
 The Valley Grove churches are located on top of a hill covered in native prairie plants and wildflowers.
 Living in Minneapolis, one of the things I notice the most when I am out exploring in greater Minnesota is how quiet places like this are.
 Hearing the wind blowing through the tall grasses and leaves rustling on the huge oak trees was rhythmic and soothing.

 Although the Valley Grove parish dates back to the 1850s, the first church wasn’t built here until 1862.
-It was a simple, rectangular church constructed with locally-quarried stone.
+A simple, rectangular church was constructed with locally-quarried stone.
 A gable roof with a square tower housed the church bell that would ring out on Sunday morning.

 By the 1890s, the Valley Grove congregation had grown out of their simple stone church and plans for something larger began.
 The thing that makes this property so special is that the old stone church was not demolished to make way for the new one.
 However, members who lived in Nerstand petitioned for the new church to be built in town, while others prefered the familiar surroundings of their current location.